-Our attorneys recently won a $7.55 verdict in a lawsuit against a petting zoo for E. coli in a young child.
+Our attorneys recently won a $7.55 million verdict in a lawsuit against a petting zoo for E. coli in a young child.
 Our young client almost died because her case of E. coli caused her to go into renal failure from a complication called hemolytic uremic syndrome (HUS).

 Our firm also recently won a wrongful death settlement for a family whose child died from E. coli after visiting an animal barn at a state fair.

 If animals at petting zoos have dangerous E. coli strains colonized in their intestines, their feces (poop) may have E. coli bacteria in it.
 The feces can get on the animal’s fur, in the soil surrounding the animal, and onto fences, gates, and railings.
 If a child then touches the animal, the soil, or the fence where there are even traces of the feces, the E. coli can be transferred to the child’s hand and then to the child’s mouth.

 Because of this risk, one state enacted Aedin’s Law, which requires petting zoos to obtain permits and undergo inspections.
 The law was promted by the illness of Aedin, a two-year-old child who contracted an E. coli O157:H7 infection after visiting the petting zoo at the state fair and developed HUS.